dmelo/g2m2/README.md

 G2M2 is a different kind of droid.
 Instead of helping jedi knights saving the galaxy, it helps developers maintaining their markdown CMSs.

-It reads the URL, to recognize the GitHub user, repo and file it is referencing, access the content on GitHub, parse the markdown and present the content.
+It provides a direct mapping between GitHub repositories and a Web site.
+G2M2 reads the URL, to recognize the GitHub user, repo and file it is referencing, access the content on GitHub, parse the markdown and present the content.

 Plugins, adicional js scripts and css styles can be loaded if the repository have a `.g2m2.json` file describing those items.

 ## Get started